bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 	-->	 spnego.preauth.password     = <password>
 ```
 <username> and <password> shoud be replaced with the domain account and password to use to pre-authenticate to on the Domain controller acting as Kerberos Key Distribution Center.
-`spnego.login.client.module` and `spnego.login.server.module` property values should match the login context set in `login.conf` for Tomcat or the security domain names set in `standalone.xml` for Wildfly (spnego-client and spnego-server by default).
+`spnego.login.client.module` and `spnego.login.server.module` property values should match the login contexts set in `login.conf` for Tomcat or the security domain names set in `standalone.xml` for Wildfly (spnego-client and spnego-server by default).
 Note that for Wildfly, the properties `spnego.krb5.conf` and `spnego.login.conf` are not used as already set in the file satndalone.xml

 Make sure to set your principal user name and password.